 - – Black Pepper

-- Boil potatoes in salted water for 20 minutes.
+- Boil potatoes in salted water for 10-15 minutes or until tender.
 Drain cool and thickly slice.

 - In a large skillet over medium/high heat, saute onions, celery and carrot in butter.